jactong/jactong.github.io/_posts/2020-02-24-ginger_beer_first_batch.md

 ##### Step 2 --- Brewing

-&nbsp; &nbsp; 1.
-Peel and grate 1/3 cup worth of ginger root.
+1. Peel and grate 1/3 cup worth of ginger root.

 <br/>

-&nbsp; &nbsp; 2.
-Squeeze 1/3 cup of lemon juice.
+2. Squeeze 1/3 cup of lemon juice.

 <br/>

-&nbsp; &nbsp; 3.
-Bring 4 cups of spring water to boil in a pot.
+3. Bring 4 cups of spring water to boil in a pot.

 <br/>

-&nbsp; &nbsp; 4.
-Add the grated ginger root, lemon juice, 1/2 teaspoon of cream of tartar in the boiling water.
+4. Add the grated ginger root, lemon juice, 1/2 teaspoon of cream of tartar in the boiling water.

 <br/>